swapnilk30/JavaDeveloperNotes2024/README.md

 ```
 - Can you override static method in java ?
 - Why java does not support operator overloading ?
+- Why multiple inheritance is not supported in java ?

 - How to create immutable class in java ?

+- what was log4j vulnerability?, how to fix log4j vulnerability ?
 ```